philipparvaneh/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

-\*\***No I do not believe so in this case.
-The video was similar to the storyboard so it was essentially the same concept essentially.**\*\*
+No I do not believe so in this case.
+The video was similar to the storyboard so it was essentially the same concept essentially.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

-\*\***No, same as above.
-The video seemed a bit trivial, however, the brainstorm and feedback was most useful**\*\*
+No, same as above.
+The video seemed a bit trivial, however, the brainstorm and feedback was most useful

 ## Part C. Prototype the device

 \*\***Give us feedback on Tinkerbelle.**\*\*

-\*\***Thought it was a great fun activity to help students get environment setup done properly, as well, provide us with a tangible application we are able to run on our own devices.
-As a technical person, I loved seeing the actual code to run an application like this, and will love to use this as a backbone for side passion projects for fun.**\*\*
+Thought it was a great fun activity to help students get environment setup done properly, as well, provide us with a tangible application we are able to run on our own devices.
+As a technical person, I loved seeing the actual code to run an application like this, and will love to use this as a backbone for side passion projects for fun.

 ## Part D. Wizard the device

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-\*\***For the wizarding aspect of the video, I downloaded the app Screen Light Color off the Apple App Store.**\*\*
+For the wizarding aspect of the video, I downloaded the app Screen Light Color off the Apple App Store.

 ## Part E. Costume the device

 \*\***Include sketches of what your devices might look like here.**\*\*

-\*\***Due to my poor artistic abilities, I thought these images better presented my idea than my hand drawn blueprints.
+Due to my poor artistic abilities, I thought these images better presented my idea than my hand drawn blueprints.
 I think I would like the light to be the border of the screen rather than the side of the case.
+Please see attached uploaded pictures.

 Images sourced from: